Dasding1/Dasding/_articles/Riot! Riot! Riot!.md

 > At the flea market in Vienna I saw young people from Ukraine or Romania who, because of the cold, simply put layers on top of layers and thus created their own volumes
 >
-> Raf for Neue Zürcher Zeitung
+> Raf Simons for Neue Zürcher Zeitung

 ![[Pasted image 20250214125518.png]]